Arts scholar and ‘institution builder’ Kapila Vatsyayan dies in Delhi home | Entertainment

 Arts scholar and ‘institution builder’ Kapila Vatsyayan dies in Delhi home

 Scholar, author and connoisseur of the arts Kapila Vatsyayan died at her Delhi home on Wednesday.
 She was 92.
-"She passed away at 9 am today at her home in Gulmohar Enclave,” Kanwal Ali, secretary of the India International Centre where she was a lifetime trustee, told PTI.
+"She passed away at 9 am today at her home in Gulmohar Enclave," Kanwal Ali, secretary of the India International Centre where she was a lifetime trustee, told PTI.
 Vatsyayan, who was awarded the Padma Vibhushan in 2011, was the founding director of the Indira Gandhi National Centre for the Arts.
 A former nominated member of the Rajya Sabha, she was also chairperson of the Asia Project at the IIC.
 The renowned scholar of art history, architecture and Indian classical dance was born in New Delhi in 1928 and did her masters in English Literature from Delhi University and in Education from the University of Michigan in the US.
-She was the younger sister of poet and critic Keshav Malik.
-Vatsyayan authored nearly 20 books on different forms of art and their histories in her long career.
-Some of her notable works include “The Square and the Circle of Indian Arts” (1997), “Bharata: The Natya Sastra” (2006), “Dance in Indian Painting” (2004), “Classical Indian Dance in Literature and the Arts” (2007), and “Transmissions and Transformations: Learning Through the Arts in Asia” (2011).
+Vatsyayan, the younger sister of poet and critic Keshav Malik, is survived by her younger brother Subhash Malik.
+She married legendary Hindi litterateur Sachchidananda Vatsyayan 'Agyeya' in 1956, and continued with her married name even after their separation in 1969.
+The final rites were held at the Lodhi Cremation Ground on Wednesday afternoon.
+She authored nearly 20 books on different forms of art and their histories in her long career.
+Her notable works include "The Square and the Circle of Indian Arts" (1997), "Bharata: The Natya Sastra" (2006), "Dance in Indian Painting" (2004), "Classical Indian Dance in Literature and the Arts" (2007), and "Transmissions and Transformations: Learning Through the Arts in Asia" (2011).

+Tributes poured for the culture czarina, who occupied a unique space all her own.
+From politicians and academics to writers and artists, many people remembered her as an institution builder who had contributed immeasurably to the world of art.
+IIC President N N Vohra said in a statement that Vatsyayan had made "invaluable contribution" to the growth of the institution.

-Remembering her as a “institution builder” and a true scholar, several personalities from the world of arts and culture took to Twitter and Facebook to express their condolences.
-Renowned Hindi writer Ashok Vajpeyi said Vatsyayan’s death was a “personal loss” for him. “l deeply mourn the passing away of Kapila Vatsyayan,a great scholar, a sharp mind, a creative person and a great institution-builder.
+"The gap caused by her passing on cannot be filled.
+She will be missed by the Centre's members and many others in various parts of the world who had got to know her," he said.
+Renowned Hindi writer Ashok Vajpeyi said Vatsyayan's death was a "personal loss". "l deeply mourn the passing away of Kapila Vatsyayan,a great scholar, a sharp mind, a creative person and a great institution-builder.

 "The world of culture in India loses a doyen, a tireless promoter and a bridgemaker amongst the arts, thought and imagination.
 Also a personal loss to many like me," he wrote on Facebook.
 Describing Vatsyayan as a "true scholar of the deep refinements of ancient Indian culture and civilisation", politician Pavan K Varma said he was "deeply grieved" by her death.